simonuwe/oracle-apex-json-region/docu/tutorial/tutorial.md

 # The end

 This tutorial has now showm some fetures of the JSON-Region-plugin.
-In the [docu](../docu.md), you can find more features like changing the widgets for some datatype like use a **switch** for boolean, Linebrakes, customized labels for the items, ...
+In the [docu](../docu.md), you can find more features like changing the widgets for some datatype like use a **switch** for boolean, line brakes, customized labels for the items, conditional schema, ...

 Have fun.